evgdim/clean-code/presentation/index.md

 >
 > [side effect] Persists in the database, file, etc.

 Try to split functions to one pure function and up to two(input and output) impure functions.
+TODO example

 # Side Effects
 ## Jva Streams best practices